craig-m/mpcontainer/README.md

 ### containers

-What runs in each of the 5 containers that MPContainer consists of.
+What runs in each of the 5 different container types.

 #### 📦 mpd